konsumer/cyberpug/README.md

 ## deployment

-It's deployed on [Glitch](https://glitch.com/edit/#!/cyberpug) to make it easy to try out ideas and play with the server.
+It's deployed on [Glitch](https://glitch.com/edit/#!/cyberpug) to make it easy to try out ideas and play with the server, but also shuts itself off with inactivity.

 The discord developer-portal is [here](https://discord.com/developers/applications/825469215330271283), if you need to change the settings.
 Let me know if you need access.